Luke-Jacobs/luke-jacobs.github.io/tutorials/conditionals.md

 ![If Example Flowchart](imgs/flowchart_ifexample.png)

 This flowchart helps you see all the branches that a program can go down.
-In a real-world program, you might see thousands of branches leading to thousands of other branches, allowing the program to end up in **millions** of different places.
+In a real-world program, you might see thousands of branches leading to thousands of other branches, allowing the program to end up in **billions** of different places.

+# More Examples

 ```python
 #Example 1